dabinn/UEVR-Universal-Free-Camera/Readme.md

 # Known Issues / Notes
 * I haven’t tested UE5 games, so I’m not sure if they work properly.
+* When using UEVR's UObjectHook simultaneously to attach the camera, it may cause unexpected behavior in the Free Camera.

 # To-Do
 * Test compatibility with more games